+- 1. Which type of risk arises from a cause outside the control of any one individual and affects a large number of people?

+- A. A fundamental risk.

+- B. A particular risk.

+- C. A pure risk.

+- D. A speculative risk.

-- 1. By operating a pooling of risk system, the law of large numbers assists insurers to make
+- 2. By operating a pooling of risk system, the law of large numbers assists insurers to make reliable

-- A. reliable claim payment predictions.
+- A. claim payment predictions.

-- B. reliable investment return predictions.
+- B. investment return predictions.

-- C. reliable new business predictions.
+- C. new business predictions.

-- D. reliable premium income predictions.
+- D. sales income levels.

-- 2. Lloyd's syndicate A underwrites 60% of a risk, syndicate B underwrites 25% and syndicate C underwrites the remaining 15%.
+- 3. Lloyd's syndicate A underwrites 60% of a risk, syndicate B underwrites 25% and syndicate C underwrites the remaining 15%.
 Collectively the syndicates are acting as

 - A. coinsurers.

 - B. composite insurers.

 - C. dual insurers.

 - D. reinsurers.

-- 3. From an insurer's point of view, risk can be defined as the
+- 4. From an insurer's point of view, risk can be defined as the

 - A. certainty of loss.

 - B. frequency of loss.

 - C. measure of loss.

 - D. possibility of loss.

-- 4. Which category of risk has the three possible outcomes of a loss, a break even or a gain?
+- 5. Which category of risk has the three possible outcomes of a loss, a break even or a gain?

 - A. A fundamental risk.

 - B. A particular risk.

 - C. A pure risk.

 - D. A speculative risk.

-- 5. Which type of risk arises from a cause outside the control of any one individual and affects a large number of people?

-- A. A fundamental risk.

-- B. A particular risk.

-- C. A pure risk.

-- D. A speculative risk.

 - 6. Why do underwriters regard risk management as being important?

 - A. It reduces the potential for loss and assists in quantifying risks.

-- B. It is a fee-earning opportunity and encourages customer loyalty.
+- B. It is a fee-earning opportunity and always encourages customer loyalty.

-- C. It is the best way to assess and quantify the sums insured at risk.
+- C. It is the only way to assess and quantify the sums insured at risk.

-- D. It is the main way for an insurer to gain an understanding of a policyholder's business.
+- D. It is the only way for an insurer to gain an understanding of a policyholder's business.

 - 7. In terms of frequency and severity, the risk of an explosion aboard an oil rig is classed by insurers as

 - A. high frequency, high severity.

 - B. high frequency, low severity.

 - C. low frequency, low severity.

 - D. low frequency, high severity.